 The lands that comprise Watermelon Pond were purchased to conserve the gopher tortoise population found in the longleaf pine sandhills on the area.
-In addition to the gopher tortoise, protected species such as the gopher frog, southeastern American kestrel, Sherman's fox squirrel, sandhill crane and Florida mouse occur here.
+In addition to gopher tortoises, protected species such as gopher frogs, southeastern American kestrels, southern fox squirrels, sandhill cranes and Florida mouse occur here.
 As the area is restored, these and other species will increase in diversity and abundance.

 Water levels within the wetlands fluctuate yearly and seasonally, creating ephemeral ponds that support frogs and other amphibians, fish and wading birds.
 Conditions are highly variable and dry or wet conditions may persist for extended periods.

 Check out other species recorded from Watermelon Pond WMA, or add observations of your own, by visiting Watermelon Pond WMA Nature Trackers Project.

 Add your bird observations to the Watermelon Pond WEA eBird Hotspot.

 American kestrels, once called sparrow hawks, are the smallest and most common falcon in North America.
 Look for them on the conspicuous perches they prefer, telephone wires or dead trees on the edges of fields or other open areas.
 From these vantage points, kestrels swoop in to capture insects and small lizards and mammals, usually on the ground.
 They also hunt for prey by hovering like helicopters over favored habitat.